sissythem/Ecommerce/README.md

 #### Edit Profile

 By pressing the edit profile option, a new activity starts (*EditProfileActivity.java*) presenting all user information and giving the possibility to update these details.
-A screenshot of this activity is presented below:

 User can edit all the fields of his profile, except his username.
 However, for the email field, we check if the email is used by another user.
 In case the email being new or being the same as before, we set the boolean variable emailIsNew as true, otherwise as false.
 Only in case it is true we let the user to proceed and save the changes.